Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

-The hadronic tensor $W^{\mu \nu}$, on the other hand, is an inclusive tensor containing all the information on the structure of the nucleon target.
-It is defined by summing the transition matrix elements of the electromagnetic current operator $J^\mu$ between the initial state nucleon and all possible unobserved final states $\mathcal{X}$,

-where we have used the shorthand notation $d^3\bm{p}_\mathcal{X} /(2 \pi )^3 2E_\mathcal{X} = \prod_{i\in \mathcal{X} } d^3\bm{p}_i /(2 \pi )^3 2E_i$, with $p_\mathcal{X}$ the total momentum of the unobserved hadrons.
-For a derivation of these formulae, see Ref.~\cite{Bacchetta-lectures-2012} and the works cited therein.
-As opposed to QCD, where the matrix elements in Eq.~\eqref{eq:Wmunu_DIS} are of non-perturbative nature and need to be parametrized \cite{Bacchetta-lectures-2012}, in the spectator model the nucleon-quark-diquark vertex is explicitly known, see Eqs.~\eqref{eq:model-vertex} and \eqref{eq:dipolar-form-factor}, and one can analytically compute the hadronic tensor.
+As opposed to QCD, where the matrix elements in Eq.~\eqref{eq:Wmunu_DIS} need to be parametrized because their non-perturbative nature, in the spectator model the nucleon-quark-diquark vertex is explicitly known, see Eqs.~\eqref{eq:model-vertex} and \eqref{eq:dipolar-form-factor}, and one can analytically compute the hadronic tensor.
 At leading order in the strong coupling constant, the involved diagrams are collected in Figure~\ref{fig:ep_scattering_model}.
 Note that by electric charge conservation, as stressed in Ref.~\cite{Moffat:2017sha}, we need not only to consider the coupling of the photon to the quark, which is expected to dominate at large values of the invariant mass squared $W^2=(p+q)^2$, but also the photon-proton coupling.
 The LO cross section is therefore composed of 3 physical process that are observationally indistinguishable but theoretically separable, as we will discuss in the next subsection.
 The first one is photon-quark scattering, and mimics deeply inelastic scattering on the proton, see Figure~\ref{fig:ep_scattering_model}(a).
 The second one is the photo-induced excitation of the proton, that subsequently decays into into a quark and a diquark, see Figure~\ref{fig:ep_scattering_model}(c).
 This is akin to resonance excitation and subsequent decay in QCD, except the model as it stands does not include hadrons of higher mass than the nucleon.
 Finally, the hadronic tensor also receives a contribution from the interference of these two, see Figure~\ref{fig:ep_scattering_model}(b).

 The hadronic tensor can be written as a sum of these three contributions:

 where $\Omega_k$ indicates the 4-D integration region in $k$ determined by four-momentum conservation and the external kinematics.
 The individual, fully unintegrated contribution of each diagram in Figure~\ref{fig:ep_scattering_model}, $\mathcal{W}^{(j),\mu\nu} (k)$, can be calculated using the Feynman rules of the model, and at order $O(g^2)$ read: